-R.K.B. and K.A.B. ("Applicants") respectfully request a 30-day extension of the deadline for filing their petition for a writ of certiorari, from November 29, 2017, to December 29, 2017.
+R.K.B. and K.A.B. ("Applicants") respectfully request an 18-day extension of the deadline for filing their petition for a writ of certiorari, from December 29, 2017 to January 16, 2018.
+Applicants previously sought and received a 30-day extension from November 29, 2017 to December 29, 2017.

 Applicants will ask this Court to review a judgment by the Utah Supreme Court, issued on August 31, 2017 (App.
 A), which ruled that the federal Indian Child Welfare Act creates a federal standard for determining parenthood, rather than incorporating and relying upon existing state standards.
 No other court in the 39-year history of the Indian Child Welfare Act has held that a federal "reasonableness" standard applies.
 The Court will have jurisdiction under 28 U.S.C. § 1257(a).

-1. Applicants' petition will ask this Court to clear up conflicts and confusion among state courts of last resort about the proper determination of parenthood in the context of adoptions of Native American children following this Court's decision in Adoptive Couple v.
+1. As explained in the last application for extension, Applicants' petition will ask this Court to clear up conflicts and confusion among state courts of last resort about the proper determination of parenthood in the context of adoptions of Native American children following this Court's decision in Adoptive Couple v.
 Baby Girl, 133 S. Ct.
 2552 (2013).
 To give the Court an opportunity to resolve this confusion, Applicants presently intend to present at least the following issue for review: